Myp3a/SmartTouchpad/README.md

 # Smart Touchpad
-An utiility to customize Raider GE78HX Smart Touchpad shortcuts.
+An utility to customize Raider GE78HX Smart Touchpad shortcuts.
 Allows running apps and keybinds assignment.
 ![Main screen](mainscreen.png)

 ## How to use